2019 Notice of Race

 Race Results, Changes, Handicapping

-Race results (subject to protests) will usually be posted on the GPSC Web Page race results section the day after each race.
-The QuickScore Race Scoring Program utilizing its high point scoring method is used for calculation of race results and tie breaking.
-Handicapping is calculated using ‘time on distance’.
+Race results (subject to protests) will usually be posted on the GPSC website race results section the day after each race.
+The QuickScore Race Scoring program utilizing its high-point scoring method is used for calculation of race results and tiebreaking.
+Handicapping is calculated using PHRF Time-on-Distance.
 Any changes to the Sailing Instructions will be posted to the same GPSC website race section.
-If there are errors or omissions in the results or registration information, contact the Race Chair (firstname.lastname@example.org).
+If there are errors or omissions in the results or registration information, contact the Race Chair at firstname.lastname@example.org.

-Membership in DRYA is encouraged, handicapping of non-one-design class boats by DRYA is required.
+Membership in DRYA is encouraged; handicapping of non-one-design class boats by DRYA is required.
 Roller furling credits will be consistent with DRYA standards.
-DRYA information is available at drya.org.
+DRYA information is available at www.drya.org.

 Classes and Starts

-This year’s class splits and start times will be posted and available for downloading on the GPSC website at least one week prior to the first race of a series.
+Class splits and start times will be posted and available for downloading on the GPSC website at least one week prior to the first race of a series.
 Early registration by participants aids GPSC in determining fair and reasonable class splits.
-Consult the web site sailing instructions for any class changes 1 week prior to the first race.
-The sailing instructions have a revision date on them for the purpose of tracking changes.
+A minimum of five boats is required to constitute a class.
+Consult the website Sailing Instructions for any class changes 1 week prior to the first race.
+The Sailing Instructions have a revision date on them for the purpose of tracking changes.

 Course/Class assignments are set forth in the Sundown Series Sailing Instructions.
 An illustrative map of the Sundown course with relevant approximate GPSC or Navigation buoy locations is available for download from the GPSC Sundown Series web page race section.